 - If hair washing is hard for either of you, forego that activity during bath time, and schedule regular trips to the salon.

 - Arrange a special outing together with the senior, such as a lunch date with a relative, and center bath time around getting ready for the occasion.

 - Bring in the support of a medical professional, who is able to advise your loved one in regards to the higher chance of infection or skin issues without the right hygiene.
 Quite often hearing from a trusted third party carries more weight versus from a member of the family.

 - Engage the services of a caregiver, allowing your loved one the dignity of getting personal care needs tended to by a professional caregiver, as opposed to a member of the family.

-At Atlanta Home Care Partners, the senior care Buckhead, GA families trust, each of our caregivers is experienced in safe hygiene procedures for older adults, with specific training to help individuals diagnosed with Alzheimer’s disease to feel safe with personal hygiene tasks, including creative approaches to safe bathing, skin, hair, and oral care, restroom assistance, and more.
+At Atlanta Home Care Partners we provide home health care in Buckhead, GA and nearby areas.
+Each of our caregivers is experienced in safe hygiene procedures for older adults, with specific training to help individuals diagnosed with Alzheimer’s disease to feel safe with personal hygiene tasks, including creative approaches to safe bathing, skin, hair, and oral care, restroom assistance, and more.
 Reach out to us at 404.228.0103 to discover practical approaches to the worries you and your loved one are facing!